Introduction

 Television Delivered by Satellite

-This satellite TV signal coming from space is so weak it has to be collected by a reflecting dish that is shaped like a parabola to focus the signal to a point a few feet above the dish.
-That signal is received by a receiver in a metal arm positioned above the dish at exactly the focal point of that focused signal.
-The signal is then boosted and carried on a coaxial cable from the dish to a splitter that sends the signal to multiple TVs (that is, if your satellite TV company uses the coaxial cable system in your walls–many satellite TV companies are now using WiFi to distribute the TV signal around the house to TV sets–see below).
+The signal is then boosted and carried on a coaxial cable from the dish to a splitter that sends the signal to multiple TVs (that is, if your satellite TV company uses the coaxial cable system in your walls–many satellite TV companies now use WiFi to wirelessly distribute the TV signal around the house to TV sets–see below).
 At each TV in the house, the satellite company provides a box that converts the signal from the dish and sends it to your television set over an HDMI cable.
-That signal can also be sent to a modem for satellite-delivered Internet.
+That signal can also be sent to a modem for satellite-delivered Internet, if you bundle Internet into your satellite TV package or if you get satellite-delivered Internet alone without TV service.

-It is helpful to know that the weak satellite TV signals we have had beamed down to earth from space for decades are easily blocked by trees, rain, roofs and neighbor’s buildings.
-You can’t put a satellite dish in an attic and expect to receive TV signals well.
-Standard building materials such as plywood and asphalt shingles, let alone metal or RF-shielding paint, will block the millimeter wave signals from TV satellites.
-These are the same frequencies to be used in the high, mmWave band of 5G cell signals.
+It is helpful to know that the weak satellite TV signals we have had beamed down to earth from space for decades are easily blocked by trees, rain, roofs and neighbor’s buildings because the frequencies they use have very short wavelengths.
+You can not put a satellite dish in an attic and expect to receive TV signals well because that signal will be easily blocked by standard building materials, such as plywood and asphalt shingles.
+You do not need foil or RF-shielding paint on your roof to block the millimeter wave signals used by TV satellites.
+These are also the same frequencies used in the high, millimeter Wave (mmWave) band of 5G cell signals.

-We recommend that TV and Internet data be sent to TV sets and computers around the home in a hardwired way.
+We recommend that TV and Internet data be sent to TV sets and computers around the home only in a hardwired way.
 This avoids occupant exposure to wireless radio frequency EMFs in your living space.
 However, when you use coaxial and Ethernet cables between TVs and Ethernet cables between your modem/router and computers, many components can still transmit RF when on standby.
-That RF signal has to be disabled, if possible.
+That RF signal has to be disabled, whenever possible.
 We discuss that below.

-Let’s talk about the different companies that deliver TV into your home one by one.
+To help you understand this better and to start talking about solutions to specific issues, let’s talk about the different companies that deliver TV into your home one by one.

 TV Signals Delivered to the House by Telephone Companies